-We use a Titanium Damascus that is called Damtanium, it is made of 2 grades of titanium, grade 2 titanium, and grade 5 titanium.
+We use a Titanium Damascus that is called Damtanium for our safety razors, it is made of 2 different grades of titanium, grade 2 titanium, and grade 5 titanium.
 Using a process similar to how we have our Stainless Damascus forged, layers of alternating titanium grades are fused and forged together with pressure and heat.
 Forging temperatures reach about 1500 degrees F...interesting but our Titanium is forged with higher pressures and lower temperatures then Damascus steel.
 The temperature, like with Mokume forging needs to be very carefully controlled.

 Grade 2 titanium is considered “commercially pure” Titanium (99% pure), it is very lightweight, and extremely corrosion-resistant but is not as strong as other titanium alloys.
 It lends itself to Titanium Damascus because of its ability to weld with other titanium grades during forging.
 Because of its lightweight and form-ability, it is often used in the aerospace industry(skin on airplanes).

 Grade 5 titanium is a titanium alloy containing 6% aluminum and 4% Vanadium.
 It's the same material we make our Cx-Ti razors from.
 This alloy is much stronger than pure titanium (Grade 2) but is still light and corrosive resistant.
 It often goes by the name 6AL 4V.

 Despite Titanium's strength and low weight its biggest downside in a knife or cutthroat straight razor is it does not hold an edge as well as certain grades of steel.
 What makes a blade steel hard is the ability to form carbon bonds with the metal.
 Titanium does not lend itself to this carbon bonding.
 Most knives and straight razors are made with a carbon steel.

 What are the types of titanium Damascus -